anhpham-cyber/MiniBanker/README.md

 # MiniBanker - Simple Online Banking System

-MiniBanker is a simple Python program that simulates an online banking system.
-It allows users to **create accounts, deposit and withdraw money, transfer funds, and view account balances**.
-This project is designed to practice **Python functions, loops, input validation, and dictionary data management**.
+MiniBanker is a console-based banking simulator that lets users create accounts, deposit, withdraw, transfer funds, and view balances.
+With input validation and safeguards against overdrafts, it uses Python dictionaries, functions, and loops to mimic real banking, making it ideal for beginners learning programming and finance.

 ---